A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: RELATED WORK

 \subsection{Multi-fingered Grasping}

-Multi-fingered grasping is a challenging task due to the high number of DoFs to control and hand-object interactions that need to be carefully taken into account.
-Some recent works~\cite{multifinger, li2022efficientgrasp}, propose methods for multi-fingered grasp synthesis from the pointcloud of the object to grasp.
-However, they are difficult to apply since they are constrained to the hardware considered for training and they do not take into account the hand-object interactions involved during grasp execution.
+Multi-fingered grasping is a challenging task due to the high number of DoFs involved and complex hand-object interactions.
+Some recent works~\cite{multifinger, li2022efficientgrasp} propose methods for multi-fingered grasp synthesis starting from pointcloud information.
+These methods are difficult to apply because they are constrained to the hardware that is used for training, and they do not take into account the hand-object interactions during grasp execution.
 The approach described in~\cite{liang2021multifingered_rl} deals with the high number of DoFs in the Shadow hand with a PCA-based hand synergy.
-Then, similarly to our proposed approach, it trains a DRL policy to grasp an object starting from a grasp pose given by an external algorithm.
-However, this method uses as input to the policy a binary tactile information, joint torques (which might not be available in all the robots) and hand joints positions, without considering any information of the object (e.g. object position or visual feedback) that would allow grasp recovery if the grasp pose is not suitable.
-Other approaches, as the one in~\cite{chen2022dextransfer}, instead learn grasping policies using data collected with a MoCap system, with the aim of reducing the amount of training data, since the data collection procedure for multi-fingered grasping is challenging.
+Then, similarly to our solution, it trains a DRL policy to grasp an object starting from a grasp pose given by an external algorithm.
+However, this method uses as input to the policy binary tactile information, joint torques (which might not be available in all the robots) and hand joints positions, without considering any information of the object (e.g. object position or visual feedback) that would allow grasp recovery if the grasp pose is not suitable.
+Other approaches, such as the one in~\cite{chen2022dextransfer}, instead learn grasping policies using data collected with a MoCap system, with the aim of reducing the amount of training data, since the data collection procedure for multi-fingered grasping is challenging.
 In our approach, we propose a method to overcome this issue by automatically collecting off-line demonstrations.